 You may light another's candle at your own without loss.

-You may lock up the cock, but the sun will still rise.
+You may lock up the rooster, but the sun will still rise.

 You may never die before death arrives.

 You may poke a man's fire after you've known him for seven years.